 Maybe there’s not a specific problem, you just seem to be covering the same ground over and over again.
 Another great reason to talk about the issues, clarify the terms, and record the details in a written agreement.

 EXAMPLE: Your nanny’s doing a great job but you’re having to ask her to do things that you think she should know are part of her job like taking out the kitchen trash when it’s full or getting rid of broken toys.
 You can tell she’s getting frustrated with you and the ongoing requests.

 YOU MIGHT SAY: Debbie, I’d like to talk about how things are going.
 You’re doing a great job and I appreciate all that you do for us.
-My concern is that when we talked about you keeping the kitchen clean or straightening up the play room, we didn’t define exactly what those things meant and I don’t think our definitions are lining up.
+My concern is that when we talked about you keeping the kitchen clean or straightening up the play room, I didn’t define exactly what those things meant and as a result, we seem to have different working definitions.
 It’s been confusing for me and I’m sure it’s been frustrating for you.
 It would be really helpful for us to talk about the details and create a nanny contract so moving forward, we’re both on the same page.

 Both parties always feel better when they have a clear understanding of what’s expected of them, what they can expect from the other person, and a detailed record of the agreements they’ve made together.
 It’s a fundamental part of a successful employment relationship.